 Many who are mad as march hares claim notoriously that God or Jesus is on their side.
-However, when Jesus was alive, he reserved his teachings and kingdom for Jews only, and had his disciples do likewise (Vermes 2012).
-Moreover, the much later-added missionary command (Matthew) is very, very likely forged.
-Better be warned than taken in gruesomely.
+However, when Jesus was alive, he reserved his teachings and kingdom for Jews only, and had his disciples do likewise.
+The Bible scholar Geza Vermes sums it up:

-Be that as it may, SRF-marred, former SRF monastics have blamed their superiors in the SRF monastic order for many problems, but not the guru that started a church that turned cultwards.
-There are many questions, such as "Are monastics or ex-monastics slaves of indoctrination against marriage or worse?"
-If so, how far does that term apply?
+SRF monastics have blamed their superiors in the SRF monastic order for many problems, but not the guru that started a church that turned cultwards.

-Let us take a closer look at "the baboon" - the id-ridden person.
-The use of 'baboon' to refer to human id is metaphoric.
+The id-ridden person may be compared to a baboon.
+Thus, the use of 'baboon' may refer to human id by a vivid metaphor.
 It is not implied that humans are animals.
 The animals do not brew and drink beer, to point out a difference.

 Cults, sects and swindles

-It is good to suspect a little, so as not to be taken in by veneer and facades and tomfoolery and such stuff.
-The terms 'cult' and 'sect' are used interchangeably throughout these articles.
+It can be good to suspect a little.
 In the USA, there were about 2,500 cults in 1981, is the estimate of Louis J. West.
 The estimate of Professor Margaret Singer is about 5,000 cults in the United States (Singer 2003:xvii).
 Estimates vary between ca. 1000 and 5000, it seems fair to hold.

 Most of these groups of people are quite religious, some small, some large .
 Moreover, cults are not necessarily bad, but some may be risky to get involved with for many reasons, tells Dr Philip Zimbardo in the article "What messages are behind today's cults?". .
 How can some cults be hard and risky?
 They can mar the mind and make adaptions to society troublesome in time, among other things.